davidlizhonghuang/cmlgrpc/README.md

 ## Rest and gRPC

-REST is a triditional CRUD API using HTTP, gRPC using HTTP/2 is invented for high-performance communicaiton between service to service such as microservice.
+REST is a traditional CRUD API using HTTP, gRPC using HTTP/2 is invented for high-performance communication between service to service such as microservice.

 ## Proto - (interface)
 gRPC defines service contract in proto file, this proto contract needs to be implemented in a web service.

-##
 syntax = "proto3";
 option csharp_namespace = "TodoGrpc";
 package todo; //need to be the same as the namespace in the c# code todo.proto

 service Todoer {  //crud